 For this substitution, mix soy sauce, citrus juice and mirin with a ratio of 2:2:1 respectively.
 For example, if soy sauce and citrus juice are mixed with 2 tablespoons of each, the amount of mirin would be 1 tablespoon.

-If using this substitute, be sure to heat the mirin on the stove for a 1-2 minutes to burn off the alcohol.
+If using this substitute, be sure to heat the mirin on the stove for 1-2 minutes to burn off the alcohol.
 Once this is done, you can mix it with the soy sauce and citrus juice.

 Soy sauce, mirin, citrus juice, vinegar, granulated dashi